doub1ejack/git-timeline/README.md

 * May 10, 1866: A family of seven was prosperous and content for several consecutive years.

-* July 28, 1914: World War I begins when Austria-Hungary declares war on Serbia.
+* Jul 28, 1914: World War I begins when Austria-Hungary declares war on Serbia.

+* Nov 05, 1914: Britain and France declare war on the Ottoman Empire.